lsst-ts/ts_mtmount/doc/tma_interface.rst

   Here are three examples provided by Alberto: "Azimuth", "Trajectory generator", "MyTopVI/MyNextVI/MyNextNextVI".
 * timestamp (float): time of message, TAI unix seconds
 * description (str): description of the problem.

-STATE_INFO replies report internal state details.
-It is not likely the CSC will need to pay attention to them, but it should probably log them at debug level.
-I am not sure if this list of parameters is correct:

-* description (str): description of the state.

 IN_POSITION replies indicate if the Azimuth or Elevation axes are in position.
 Parameters: